tianliDing/HealthyEat/sp20-cs242-td2-haiming2-proposal.md

 User weight and calories reported will be visualized in different graphs in user page.

+API endpoints:
+GET
+- find all user information with that the corresponding username: api/users?username

+PUT
+- put or update the first entry of the item returned from the given attribute
+- including changing password, update weight, and calories: api/users?attr={attr_value}

+POST
+- add users to the backend: api/users

+DELETE
+- delete requests to remove the user from the database given username: api/users?username

+Postman can be used to test API.

 ### Scope of the project
 - Since this website only have Chinese food recipes, it may not fit those who do not eat Chinese food.
 I will consider to include more type of food recipes in the future.
 - This project mainly use what we have learned before, including web scraper, database, API setup, data visualization.
 Therefore, I think I should be able to handle them.
 However, I am not quite specialized with React.js, but I have learned javascript from React Native.
 Therefore, I think it will be a challenge but not very hard.